 The school is an educational institution for the education of persons of all ages with severe to profound hearing loss that looks at the individual needs of the child and family.
 Out-of-state students are accepted on a tuition basis.
-NDSD/RCDHH collaborates with public and private entities for the provision of services to adult individuals who are deaf or hard of hearing plus provides direct services to adults statewide
+NDSD/RC collaborates with public and private entities for the provision of services to adult individuals who are deaf or hard of hearing plus provides direct services to adults statewide

 NDSD/RCDHH has residential programming for students from Sunday evening through Friday afternoon with numerous opportunities for extra-curricular activities social interactions, and development of independent living and community skills.
 Students are transported home each weekend and for school holidays so there is plenty of family interaction.

 Assessments, consultations, and direct services to school-age students in mainstream settings are available for school districts and special education units upon request.
-NDSD/RCDHH is accredited through the North Dakota Department of Public Instruction (NDDPI) and the North Central Association/Commission on Accreditation and School Improvement (NCA/CASI) K-8.
+NDSD/RC is accredited through the North Dakota Department of Public Instruction (NDDPI) and the North Central Association/Commission on Accreditation and School Improvement (NCA/CASI) K-8.

 The school supports a parent/infant program for hearing impaired children from birth to three years.
 Through this program children and their families throughout North Dakota receive specialized instruction in their homes.

-Through summer programming, hearing impaired students from local school districts throughout the State of North Dakota are given the opportunity to develop self-esteem, self-help, and socialization skills during summer camps at NDSD/RCDHH.
+Through summer programming, hearing impaired students from local school districts throughout the State of North Dakota are given the opportunity to develop self-esteem, self-help, and socialization skills during summer camps at NDSD/RC.
 Family Learning Vacations are provided to families throughout North Dakota.

-NDSD/RCDHH is Accredited...
+NDSD/RC is Accredited...

 The North Dakota School for the Deaf Engagement Team found a wide variety of evidence to indicate the school’s commitment to continuous school improvement.
 Statements made during stakeholder interviews, the leadership presentation, a review of various artifacts and evidence, and formal and informal observations revealed that the school has established a systematic process for the commitment to continuous improvement.
-There was great optimism within the school’s culture and the climate suggested that a variety of stakeholders assisted in the improvement planning, including the vision, mission, and belief statement. (click on image to view certificate.)
+There was great optimism within the school’s culture and the climate suggested that a variety of stakeholders assisted in the improvement planning, including the vision, mission, and belief statement.
+(Click on the image to view the certificate.)